Production, sales and emissions of fluorinated greenhouse gases (F-gases)

 Justification for indicator selection

 Emissions of F-gases contribute to global warming and are included in the basket of greenhouses addressed in the UNFCCC Kyoto Protocol.
-F-gases presently account for around 2% of the EU-27 overall greenhouse gas emissions, with a rising trend.
+F-gases presently account for around 2% of the EU-28 overall greenhouse gas emissions, with a rising trend.
 At the European level, policy measures have been implemented since 2006 to reduce F-gas emissions, by targeting:

-- the 'leak-tightness' of equipment containing F-gases,
+- the 'leak-tightness' of equipment containing F-gases

-- increased reclamation of used F-gases and
+- increased reclamation of used F-gases

 As future emissions of F-gases are strongly determined by today’s consumption, this indicator also looks at the consumption metric.

-Scientific references:
+Scientific references

 - Preparatory study for a review of Regulation (EC) No 842/2006 on certain fluorinated greenhouse gases; Final Report & Annexes to the Final Report Prepared for the European Commission in the context of Service Contract No 070307/2009/548866/SER/C4 Authors: Schwarz et al. 2011: Schwarz, W., Gschrey, B., Leisewitz, A., Herold, A., Gores, S. Papst, I., Usinger, J., Oppelt, D., Croiset, I, Pedersen, P.-H, Colbourne, D. , Kauffeld, M., Kaar, K., Lindborg, A.